cwinkelmann/deepfaune/man/usermanual.md

 #### STEP 7 : Launch the prediction

-Once the parameter values have been defined, launch the prediction by clicking on the "Launch" button on the lower left corner.
+Once the parameter values have been defined, launch the prediction by clicking on the "Launch" button.
-The processing bar on the lower left corner will fill up as the model completes each task.
+The processing bar will fill up as the model completes each task.
 It is full when the program has finished.

-Several command lines will appear in the higher right corner.
+Several command lines will appear.
 The lines that appear keep track of all the tasks that are performed by the program.
 These lines indicate which folder has been selected, the number of images contained in the folder, how many tasks have been completed (in batches = groups of images that are classified at the same time) and the autocorrection steps that are performed according to the sequence paramater.

 #### STEP 8 : Visualizing the results in a table
-The predictions appear in a table, on the right panel, which contains the name of the file, the prediction and the confidence score that are associated to the prediction, for each line.
+The predictions appear in a table, on the second tab, which contains the name of the file, the prediction and the confidence score that are associated to the prediction, for each line.

 #### STEP 9 : Visualizing the results as a slide show
 The images that have been classified by the model can be visualized independently in a seperate window by clicking on the "Display images" button.
 This will display all the images for which predictions have been made.